 Here is part 3 of the fit4evermore Challenge Series.
 For May there was a Burpee Challenge and in June a Skipping Challenge.
 For July it is all about increasing the distance that you cover in the 15 days.
 I can already here the objections that you don't run or that you can't do that but … Continue reading ‘Going the Distance’ with the July Challenge

 Announcing the launch of my new 'Take Control of Sugar' brand.
 I started offering my plans in March 2016 and until now they have been an add on to my fit4evermore business.
 I am so excited that the time has come to take it to the next stage and create a 'Take Control of Sugar' … Continue reading Exciting new launch – ‘Take Control of Sugar’ goes solo

 Social media is full of fitness challenges with squats, lunges and planks to name a few.
 I struggle to endorse many of these as they are huge repetitions of one very specific movement which for some could cause very real muscular imbalances.
 So when the Burpee challenge popped up I smiled.
 A burpee (for those … Continue reading 30 Burpees for 15 days – how hard could it be?

 Running is the easiest form of exercise.
 All you need is a pair of trainers and you can then head out of the door.
 So why do we make it so hard for ourselves?
 I hear so many people say that they can't run and don't know where to start.
-I always point them in … Continue reading Run Series
+I always point … Continue reading Run Series

 We are hearing a lot about mental health in the media at the moment with 'Heads Together' adding Royal 'weight' to the awareness campaign.
 Seeing high profile faces talking about their mental health struggles is having a real impact on us all.
 I am sure that I wasn't alone in being moved to tears at some … Continue reading Dealing with mental health issues and how exercise can really help